sodascience/metasyn/docs/source/quick_start.rst

 | 495         | "Morning.
 Nice.
 Large.
 Challenge." | "male" | 8   | 0     | "9582"   | 9.150979  | "G01" | "S"      | "190-017-05"   | "11:1:24"    | "2022-07-02 205:0:52"  | null    |
 +-------------+------------------------------------+--------+-----+-------+----------+-----------+-------+----------+----------------+--------------+------------------------+---------+

 Of course, it's easy to see some flaws with the generated dataset, such as the names, dates and times not making a lot of sense.
-The page on :doc:`/usage/generating_metaframes` shows how to improve the quality of the synthesized data, such as for example generating fake names using Faker, or generating proper DateTime formatted values.
+The page on :doc:`improve_synth` shows how to improve the quality of the synthesized data, such as for example generating fake names using Faker, or generating proper DateTime formatted values.

 Conclusion
 ----------